CarlTBarnes/StringTheory-Tools/README.md

 ## Split Theory

 Try out many StringTheory Split calls and view the results without writing code.
- The test data can be loaded from a file, the clipboard, or typed int the Text control at the bottom of the windows.
+ The test data can be loaded from a file, the clipboard, or typed into the Text control at the bottom of the windows.
  View buttons use BigBangTheory to show the String Value, Lines split, or those lines split again into Columns.

 ![splitcap](images/split1.png)